jakob-bagterp/browserist/docs/xpath/cheatsheets/seo.md

 ---
-title: XPath Cheatsheet for Search Engine Optimisation (SEO)
+title: XPath Cheatsheet for Search Engine Optimisation
 description: Learn how to use powerful XPath methods to ensure that a web page has relevant meta data to improve SEO.
 Includes code examples for beginners and advanced users.
 tags:
     - Tutorial